Mike & Nick & Nick & Alice: Production

+Development and writing

-In April 2023, 20th Century Studios acquired a spec script titled Mike & Nick & Nick & Alice with BenDavid Grabinski set to write and direct and Andrew Lazar producing; the spec was described as a buddy action comedy set in the criminal underground.
+In April 2023, 20th Century Studios acquired a spec script titled Mike & Nick & Nick & Alice with writer BenDavid Grabinski also set to direct and Andrew Lazar producing; the spec was described as a buddy action comedy set in the criminal underground.

+Casting

 Vince Vaughn was announced to have been in talks to star in the film on May 17, 2024.
 In June 2024, James Marsden joined the film, with Vaughn officially cast in the leading role.
 In July 2024, Eiza González was in talks to join.
 González had been confirmed by August, when Jimmy Tatro and Keith David had joined the cast as well.
 Casting additions reported in September included Emily Hampshire, Arturo Castro, and Lewis Tan.
 Ben Schwartz was added in October.

+Filming

 Principal photography was set to begin on September 3, 2024, in Winnipeg, Manitoba, but began two days later, with Larry Fong as cinematographer.
 González finished filming her scenes by October 11 of that year, and filming concluded by November 3, 2024.